ApiLogicServer/Docs/docs/DevOps-Docker.md

 &nbsp;

-## Docker and API Logic Projects
+## Project Files are Local

 Recall that docker containers are self-contained.
 So, we should ask: are the project files in the container, or on the local host?

-They are on the local host:
+Project files (and VSCode) are on the local host:

 * That is why you provided `-v ${PWD}:/localhost`
     * This gives the container permission to access the current folder